It all started with Blair Waldorf, TV’s modern patron saint of preppy style.

 - Bow headbands are bold, but look adorable when styled correctly.
 The key is to not pair them with too many other “cutesy” items.
 Also, include a few more androgynous pieces — like a chunky watch or oxford shoes — to help balance them out.

 - Poof the crown and back of your head and spritz with hairspray before putting on a headband for a really glamorous and luxe look.
+(See our guide to preppy hairstyles for more ideas like these.)

 6. Mary Jane Heels